forwinder15/green-rosemary/src/pages/connect.md

 ---
-title: Get to know Us
+title: Get plugged in to our community
 subtitle: We want you here
 img_path: "/images/church.jpg"
 menus:
   main:
-    title: About
+    title: Get Connected
-    weight: 3
+    weight: 2
 template: page

 ---